- 🥇

 In practice:

-The most important nuance:
+The key nuance:

 “Better for beginners” does not mean “better platform overall.”